SIN - YTO

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap Flight Deals from Singapore to Toronto (SIN-YTO)
+Cheap Flights from Singapore to Toronto (SIN-YTO)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Singapore to Toronto that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.